bsnoor/bsnoor/README.md

 - 🔭 I’m currently working to improve my skills
 - 🌱 I’m currently learning swift
 - 💬 Ask me about any tech related stuff
-- 📫 How to reach me: on Twitter
+- 📫 How to reach me on Twitter
-- 😄 Pronouns: she/her
+- 😄 Pronouns she/her
-- ⚡ Fun fact: :)
+- ⚡ Fun fact :)